gvwilson/thirdbit/src/fiction/bear/index.md

 The prince's carefully polite expression turned wistful as he watched the clouds fly away.
-"Can your cloud make it to Ghorahj?" he asked.
+"Can your cloud make it to Ghohraj?" he asked.

 Noxy put her hand on Cloak's flank and closed her eyes to mind-speak with him before nodding.